open-traffic-generator/otg-examples/README.md

 Some examples don't have any DUT and use back-2-back connections between Test Ports.
 These are quite useful to make sure the Traffic Generator part works just fine by itself, before introducing a DUT.

+## OTG Client

+A job of an OTG Client is to communicating with a Traffic Generator via the OTG API and request it to perform tasks such as applying a configuration, starting protocols, running traffic, collecting metrics.
+Each example uses one (or sometimes more) of the following OTG Clients:

+* [`curl`](https://otg.dev/clients/curl/) - The most basic utility for any kind of REST API calls, including OTG
+* [`otgen`](https://otg.dev/clients/otgen/) - This command-line utility comes as part of OTG toolkit.
+It is capable of manipulating a wide range of OTG features while hiding a lot of complexity from a user
+* [`snappi`](https://otg.dev/clients/snappi/) - Test scripts written in `snappi`, an auto-generated Python module, can be executed against any traffic generator conforming to the Open Traffic Generator API.
+* [`gosnappi`](https://otg.dev/clients/gosnappi/) - Similar to `snappi`, test scripts written in `gosnappi`, an auto-generated Go module, can be executed against any traffic generator conforming to the Open Traffic Generator API.

 ## Infrastructure

 To manage deployment of the example labs, we use one of the following declarative tools: